gentics/mesh2hugo/README.md

-# Gentics Mesh Hugo Exporter
+# Mesh2Hugo

-The exporter tool works by exporting all stored contents (nodes, binaries) to an output directory.
+Mesh2Hugo works by exporting all stored contents (nodes, binaries) to an output directory.

 The content fields of the headless CMS data (node fields) will be exported as markdown files which contain parameter as [front-matter](https://gohugo.io/content-management/front-matter/).